ViciousSquid/Dosidicus/README.md

 Tiny differences amplify.
 Habits form.
 Fears emerge.
 Personalities drift.

-Your squid’s brain is a cognitive history — shaped by you.
+Your squid's brain is a cognitive history - shaped by you.

 So share it.

-- Export save files and let others explore your squid’s neural structure.
+- Export save files and let others explore your squid's neural structure.
 - Post screenshots of strange activation patterns and unexpected growth.
 - Show bizarre learned behaviors (Why is yours afraid of poop?)
 - Compare cognitive histories and trace how experience shaped structure.